 The feature story and corresponding graphic will be changed at least once daily, in conjunction with the feature in the newsletter.
 It can be updated multiple times throughout the day as necessary.

-Recent features will appear as scrolling headlines across the right-hand side of the page.
+Recent features will appear as scrolling headlines across the left-hand side of the page.

 These items must have broad university appeal and are not specific to one audience (not just for students or staff).

 These headlines will be news items related to a large group of faculty/staff, from event notices (taking place on campus or sponsored by the university) to general news.

 These headlines will be news items related to a large group of students, from event notices (taking place on campus or sponsored by the university) to general news.